Student Initiated Programs in Southeast Asia

 - UC Davis Microbiology Lab in the Kingdom of Smiles

-It is entirely the student's responsibility to monitor deadlines and application procedures for the non-KU program.
+It is the student's responsibility to monitor deadlines and application procedures for the non-KU program.
 In addition, students must complete the Study Abroad SIP application and scholarship application (if applicable) by the deadlines listed below, regardless of the non-KU program deadlines.

 Deadline for Winter Break, Spring Break, and Spring Semester programs: October 1